 Customer Service Center

-The customer service center remains closed until further notice.
-However, all permitting processes can now be completed in the ONLINE PORTAL.
+The customer service center remains closed to walk-ins until further notice.
+Limited in-person assistance is available BY APPOINTMENT ONLY and must be scheduled HERE.
+However, all permitting processes can be completed in the ONLINE PORTAL.
 We are returning phone calls and emails Monday through Friday.
-If you need a driver permit photo or have other questions, please email firstname.lastname@example.org.
+If you need a driver permit photo or have other questions, please email email@example.com.
 Please view detailed information HERE.
 Thank you for your patience.

 Vehicle Safety Inspections and Driver Background Checks

-To ensure that private for-hire vehicles and drivers meet the requirements in Portland City Code 16.40 , PBOT inspectors conduct thousands of safety inspections.
-Inspectors also confirm the driver's identity and that their vehicle registration and insurance are up to date.
-PBOT also conducts and/or reviews the background and motor vehicle records of all drivers who apply for a permit to drive.
+To ensure that private for-hire vehicles and drivers meet the requirements in Portland City Code 16.40 , PBOT Inspectors conduct thousands of safety inspections.
+Inspectors verify the vehicle registration and insurance are current and confirm a driver's identity.
+PBOT also conducts and/or reviews the criminal background and motor vehicle records of all drivers who apply for a permit to drive.

 Driver Education and Training

 PBOT is expanding the education and training it offers to drivers.
 The new programs will have more training on safe driving habits, private for-hire regulations and requirements, customer service, and how to help identify and report human trafficking.
-Link to current trainings and study guide HERE located under "Driver Information".
+Link to current trainings and study guides can be found HERE located under "Driver Information".

 Safe Ride Home